 View the Lower Downtown Design Review Board consent agenda policy (PDF).

 The Board generally meets the first Thursday of each month.
+Please note that in December the board will meet on the 10th, the second thursday of the month.

 Denver Revised Municipal Code (DRMC) Chapter 30